raidzklart/100-days-of-code/log.md

 ### Day 47: August 12, Monday:

-**Today's Progress**: Added simeple HTML UI for Rock, Paper, Scissors for the Odin Project.
+**Today's Progress**: Added simple HTML UI for Rock, Paper, Scissors for the Odin Project.

 **Thoughts**: I now understand the need for React et al. much better.
 Manipulating the DOM without a framework sucks even for a small project!